Read about the BMW 4 Series Convertible, a luxurious four-seater drop-top with a clever folding metal roof for the best of both worlds

 Expert rating: 3/5

 The quality and attention to detail with which the 4 Series is assembled should give you plenty of confidence in how well it’ll last, but some reports paint a slightly different picture.
-BMW currently languishes well down in the bottom half of Warranty Direct’s manufacturer standings, for instance, and some owners (although, admittedly, a minority) of the pre-facelift 4 Series have reported problems.
+BMW currently languishes in the bottom quarter of Warranty Direct’s manufacturer standings, for instance, and some owners of the pre-facelift 4 Series have reported problems.

 There are just two trim levels to choose from – Sport and M Sport – and all are well equipped, with front and rear parking sensors, heated front seats with part-electric adjustment, leather upholstery, dual-zone climate control, cruise control, sat-nav, Bluetooth, and DAB radio as standard.
 The biggest differences if you opt for M Sport are aesthetic – different trim inside and out, primarily – but you do also get the upgraded ‘Professional’ infotainment system.
 Beyond that, there are plenty of options, covering everything from the way the car looks, to its connectivity, technology and comfort.